PixelWeatherProject/pwos/README.md

 PixelWeather is a weather station network that collects environment data using "nodes" (a collection of microcontrollers and sensors).
 This repository contains the firware for said nodes _(PWOS)_.

-**⚠️WARNING⚠️: You are currently viewing the v2 branch, which is an overhaul of v1, containing many significant changes - including updated hardware support!**

 **⚠️ Note that this project is under development.
 While it is decently stable, is not complete!
 There are missing and incomplete implementations of features.
 Production use is highly discouraged!**

 ### Hardware requirements: